mikewesner-wk/glasshouse/README.md

 glasshouse
 ==========

-A way to control an Indigo / Insteon smart home
+A way to control an Indigo / Insteon smart home from Google Glass (for now its just a way to get RESTful api on Indigo.)

 Indigo is a great piece of OS X software that can control and manage an Insteon smart home.